FNNDSC/chrisreloaded/README.md

 2013 03 15 - **r1.1**

 * Add `Google Analytics` support
-* Easy login: all ldap user can login, the database will be updated automatically
+* Easy login: all ldap users can login, the database will be updated accordingly

 2013 03 13 - **r1.0**

-* First released version
+* First release!